pachyderm/docs-content/staging/manage/upgrades.md

 directory: true
 ---

-Learn how to upgrade Pachyderm to access new features and performance enhancements.
+Learn how to upgrade {{% productName %}} to access new features and performance enhancements.

 ## Before You Start